-Faster coating velocity -- The ability to coat substrates/curtains at a continuous uniform speed allows these machines to work in a high speed/production environment.
+Faster coating velocity is the ability to coat substrates/curtains at a continuous uniform speed allows these machines to work in a high speed/production environment.

-Application of thinner coats -- By restricting the rate at which coating fluid flows out from its holding tank, thinner coats are applied to a substrate.
+Application of thinner coats is determined by restricting the rate at which coating fluid flows out from its holding tank.
+This allows for thinner coats to be applied to a substrate.

-Uniform coat layers -- Moving the substrate at a constant speed enables the apparatus to apply a uniform layer of coating on the substrate.
+Uniform coat layers is accomplished by moving the substrate at a constant speed so the apparatus can apply a uniform layer of coating on the substrate.
 The procedure does not generate streaks or lines when coating is applied.

-Reduced dye cost -- Precise dye application via controlled pre-metering of the coating liquid employed allows for the efficient dye usage.
+Reduced dye cost is accomplished by precise dye application via controlled pre-metering of the coating liquid employed allows for the efficient dye usage.

-Less coating waste -- Recycling excess fluid caught from side pans reduces the amount of wastage generated during the process.
+Less coating waste occurs by recycling excess fluid caught from side pans reduces the amount of wastage generated during the process.

 Four primary types of curtain coaters are available:

-Slot curtain coater -- This setup has a slot located at the base of the holding tank.
+Slot curtain coaters have a slot located at the base of the holding tank, which is pressurized by gravity, or pump pressurized slot die on top or external to the holding tank.
 As the substrate passes below the slot on a conveyor belt, the coating fluid is dropped from above at a measured rate.
 Any excess coating is circulated back into the holding tank.
 To achieve high-quality coating, the slot features a precision design capable of supporting exacting standards of execution.

-Slide curtain/cascade coater -- Such devices operate a series of sliding dyes, allowing for the application of various coating layers simultaneously.
+Slide curtain/cascade coaters operate a series of slot dies, allowing for the application of various coating layers simultaneously where each layer of coating slides or cascades over another layer of coating.
+A primer, basecoat and topcoat could be applied simiultaneously to a substrate using a slide curtain or cascade coater.
 The use of multiple layers of coatings at once helps in the production of items such as solar cell stacks.
 These instruments make it possible to complete such complex operations while saving time and energy in comparison to other coating activities.

-Trickle coaters -- The process involves pouring a narrow stream of coating on parts such as porous castings or coils.
+Trickle coaters have a process involving pouring a narrow stream of coating on parts such as porous castings or coils.
 Either during or following the coating procedure, vacuum is applied in order to meld the liquid.
 Sometimes resins or varnishes are applied to motor windings or similar parts to increase insulation.
 The approach is used to add resin to metal parts to enhance their resistance against corrosion.

 How Curtain Coaters Work